stg-tud/apsa/2019/OPAL/1-OverviewAndAnalyzingBytecode.md

    - abnormal return node
  - catch node (contains the information about the handled exception type)

-^ A basic block has a start and end pc and may have predecessors.
+^ A basic block has a start and end pc and may has predecessors.
 A standard basic block always has at least one successor node.
+If the last instruction is a `return` instruction, then the successor node is an exit node.

 ^ In case of Java bytecode, the first block may have predecessors!